natesales/pathvector/README.md

 bcg depends on [bird2](https://gitlab.nic.cz/labs/bird/), [GoRTR](https://github.com/cloudflare/gortr),
 and [bgpq4](https://github.com/bgp/bgpq4).
-Make sure the `bird` and `gortr` daemons are running and `bgpq4` is in path before running bcg. bcg is available for amd64 as a prebuilt deb package and binary for each release.
-Releases can be downloaded from Github and in my public code repositories - see https://github.com/natesales/repo for more info.
+Make sure the `bird` and `gortr` daemons are running and `bgpq4` is in path before running bcg.
+Releases can be downloaded from Github and from my public code repositories - see https://github.com/natesales/repo for more info.
 You can also build from source by cloning the repo and running `go build`.
 It's recommended to run bcg every 12 hours to update IRR prefix lists and PeeringDB prefix limits.
 Adding `0 */12 * * * /usr/bin/bcg` to your crontab will update the filters at 12 AM and PM.
 If you're using ZSH you might also be interested in